Ads Feature a Diverse Group of People with Disabilities

 There was no script for the ads, only honest conversations with members of various disability communities.
 Participants in the ads include people who are deaf, blind, wheelchair-users or amputees or have Autism, learning differences or another disability.
 They include people who are African American, Hispanic, Latino, Asian, white and other backgrounds and are diverse in sexual orientations and identities.
 Participants communicate both verbally and with American Sign Language.
-The ads have captions, which is vital to 50 million Americans who are Deaf or hearing impaired.
+The ads have captions, which is vital to 50 million Americans who are Deaf/Hard of Hearing.

 The ads, focusing on inclusive philanthropy, along with free resources, are viewable at: www.respectability.org/inclusive-philanthropy.
 RespectAbility, the creator of the ads, is an education and advocacy nonprofit fighting stigmas and advancing opportunities for people with disabilities.
 More PSAs that focus on other disability-related topics will be released in the coming weeks.

 The people with disabilities in the ads represent the 56 million Americans who live with some sort of disability and exemplify why philanthropists need to include people with disabilities in boards, staffs, grantmaking and more.

 Jose Plaza, manager at California Endowment, who was interviewed for the ads, says, “There’s a difference within philanthropies in terms of their mission.
 Some are focused on education, some are focused on labor, some are focused on racial disparity.
 Disability is always left out.
 Disability needs to be front and center.”